-As it was marked in figures 1-3, administration with NAC or ALA significantly improved plasma antioxidant defence and reduced oxidative damage.
+As shown in Figures 1-3, the administration of NAC or ALA significantly improved plasma antioxidant defense and reduced oxidative damage.
 Total antioxidant status was significantly elevated by both NAC and ALA.
-In NAC group, an increase in TAS was 38% compared with C{NAC} , and in ALA group was 9% compared with C{ALA} .
-This has shown that an influence of N-acetylcysteine on total antioxidant status was 4-fold higher than α lipoic acid (fig.1).
+In NAC group, an increase in total antioxidant status was 38 % compared with C{NAC}, and in ALA group was 9 % compared with C{ALA}.
+This has indicated that the influence of N-acetylcysteine on total antioxidant status was fourfold higher than α-lipoic acid (Fig. 1).
 NAC and ALA revealed a distinct antioxidant action in relation to plasma protein carbonylation and lipid peroxidation products.
-NAC or ALA administration induced significant decrease in PC by 28% compared with C{NAC} and C{ALA} (fig.2).
-TBARS concentration reached almost 40% declines in NAC and ALA groups in relation to controls (fig.3).
-In NAC group, TAS indirectly correlated with PC (r = -0.746, P < 0.001) and TBARS (r = -0.562, P < 0.01).
-In ALA group, the values of correlation coefficients were smaller i.e. r = -0.402 (P < 0.05) for TAS and PC, and r = -0.456 (P < 0.05) for TAS and TBARS.
-NAC administration remarkably affected reduced glutathione concentration.
-NAC elevated GSH level by 33% compared with C{NAC} whereas ALA did not cause any changes in GSH (tab.2).
-In NAC group, reduced glutathione concentration directly correlated with TAS (r = 0.549, P < 0.01).
+NAC or ALA administration induced significant decrease in PC by 28 % compared with C{NAC} and CALA (Fig. 2).
+TBARS concentration reached almost 40 % declines in NAC and ALA groups in relation to controls (Fig. 3).
+In NAC group, TAS indirectly correlated with PC (r = -0.746, P<0.001) and TBARS (r = -0.562, P<0.01).
+In ALA group, the values of correlation coefficients were smaller, i.e. r = -0.402

+(P<0.05) for TAS and PC, and r = -0.456 (P<0.05) for TAS and TBARS.